Questions & Answers for Lenders Regarding the Servicemembers Civil Relief Act of 2003

 Does This Apply to Reservists and Guardsmen in the Process of Buying Homes?

-Are There Any Mortgage Considerations in the Event that an Eligible Servicemember Is Killed?
+Are There Any Mortgage Considerations in the Event that an Eligible Servicemember is Killed?

 The Act does not address this matter.
-For FHA-insured loans, however, you are required to work with the surviving family members to consider all applicable loss mitigation options to save the family home through a special forbearance plan, loan modification or partial claim, or avoid foreclosure through a Pre-foreclosure sale or deed-in-lieu of foreclosure.
+For FHA-insured loans, however, lenders are required to work with the surviving family members to consider all applicable loss mitigation options to save the family home through a special forbearance plan, loan modification or partial claim, or avoid foreclosure through a Pre-foreclosure sale or deed-in-lieu of foreclosure.

 How Can I Verify Whether a Borrower is in Active Military Service?